khulnasoft/ThreatMatrix/docs/source/Usage.md

 ## Plugins Framework

-Plugins are the core modular components of IntelX that can be easily added, changed and customized.
+Plugins are the core modular components of ThreatMatrix that can be easily added, changed and customized.
 There are several types of plugins:

 - [Analyzers](#analyzers)